aumouvantsillage/awesomewm-pinenote/README.md

 TODO
 ----

+* Suspend:
   * Suspend when closing the smart cover.
-Resume when opening it.
+Wake up when opening it.
+  * Turn frontlight off on suspend, restore on wake-up.
 * More info in status bar
   * Wi-Fi
   * Stylus battery
+  * Suspend status indicator.
 * UI for frontlight control
-* Launcher
+* Application launcher